ox-eco/whitepaper/README.md

-# The project side is about to give a new round of airdrop gifts,please send your BlockChain address to this email: ox.chain@outlook.com
+# OX is a decentralized value ecology based on blockchain technology